SolidiFiNexus/xrp-meets-web3/readme.md

 1) yarn install
 2) yarn start
-3) i (to open ios emulator on MacOs or a to open the android emulator)
+3) i (to open ios emulator on MacOS or a to open the android emulator)